weakish/xkcd936/README.md

 ## Installation

-To compile from source, you need to have `go` installed.
+To compile from the source, you need to have golang installed on the system.

     git clone https://github.com/weakish/xkcd936
     cd xkcd936